-Guys, we’re at the end of our month of Natural Beauty, and it’s been fun to focus on the hair, makeup, beauty and natural side of things for the last few weeks, including some absolutely beautiful boudoir sessions.
 For me, boudoir is a great way to make a bride-to-be (or any woman!) feel beautiful – it can be a gift for your fiance sure, but I think it’s really a gift to yourself.
 Because let’s be honest, when it comes to our bodies, most of us are pretty unforgiving of ourselves.
 Seeing yourself through a photographer’s lens is a chance to see yourself differently, in the best light really (flaws and all) – the way that your partner sees you.
-Which is all awesome, but what the hell do you wear? ;) Now personally I’m a fan of the more subtle form of boudoir rather than the FHM-style shoots, but however you choose to play it, the key thing is to wear lingerie that makes you feel comfortable as well as gorgeous.
-You can go as covered up or as daring as you like, but you want to feel confident.
-So no matter what your shape or style, here are some top tips for what to wear, as well as highlights from some of our favourite collections to inspire you.
+Which is all awesome, but what the hell do you wear for a boudoir session? ;) Now personally I’m a fan of the more subtle form of boudoir rather than the FHM-style shoots, but however you choose to play it, the key thing is to wear bridal boudoir outfits that make you feel comfortable as well as gorgeous.
+You can go as covered up or as daring as you like, but most importantly, you want to feel confident.
+So no matter what your shape or style, here are some top tips for what to wear, as well as some beautiful bridal lingerie to inspire your shopping choices.

 A selection of bra and panty sets is a good place to start, because they’re a base piece that can be accessorised with other pieces and built on as needed.
 For that reason, I’d recommend classic black or white, although it can also be fun to throw a cute print or fun colour into the mix.
 Fit is the most important thing for your bra, so get professionally measured if possible, especially if you’re on the larger or smaller end of the boobie scale.
 In general, lacy little numbers look better than full size padded, satin or T-shirt style bras, although again, it really depends what makes you feel comfortable and pretty.
 For your undies, consider options with more coverage like boy shorts, French knickers (or frilly ones!), which can generally be more flattering in pictures.
 High waist pants can give you a bit of a vintage look, especially if you go for a pin-up style with your hair and makeup too.
 As with your bra, be sure the fit is good, and you don’t have elastic digging into your sides.